Automorphisms of the k-curve graph: Introduction

 \section{Introduction}

 Let $S$ be a connected, orientable surface of genus $g$ possibly with finitely many punctures $p$, and let $\Mod^{\pm}(S)$ denote the extended mapping class group.
 The \textit{curve complex}, $\C(S)$, is a flag simplicial complex whose vertices correspond to isotopy classes of essential simple closed curves and whose edges represent pairs of such classes that can be realized disjointly on $S$.
 A celebrated theorem of Ivanov \cite{Ivanov} identifies $\mbox{Aut}(\mathcal{C}(S))$ with $\mbox{Mod}^{\pm}(S)$ in all but finitely many cases.
-This result inspired a flurry of results in related contexts, where $\mbox{Mod}(S)$ acts by simplicial automorphisms on some graph whose vertices represent homotopy classes of curves and/or arcs (\cite{BrendleMargalit}, \cite{Disarlo}, \cite{Irmak}, \cite{IrmakKorkmaz}, \cite{KorkmazPapa}, \cite{Luo}, \cite{Schaller}) or finite collections of curves and arcs (\cite{KorkmazPapa2}, \cite{Margalit}), or subsurfaces (\cite{BrendleMargalit}, \cite{McCarthyPapa}).
+This result inspired a flurry of results in related contexts, where $\mbox{Mod}(S)$ acts by simplicial automorphisms on some graph whose vertices represent homotopy classes of curves and/or arcs \cite{BrendleMargalit, Disarlo, Irmak, IrmakKorkmaz, KorkmazPapa, Luo, Schaller} or finite collections of curves and arcs \cite{KorkmazPapa2, Margalit}, or subsurfaces \cite{BrendleMargalit, McCarthyPapa}.

 In many of these papers, the result is that the full automorphism group of the complex being considered is $\Mod^{\pm}(S)$, or at least virtually so in a finite number of sporadic cases, and the proofs all factor through Ivanov's original theorem by showing that any automorphism of a particular complex induces one of $\mathcal{C}(S)$.
-This led to Ivanov's metaconjecture (see \cite{Farb} for more discussion).
+This led to Ivanov's metaconjecture, which is discussed further in Chapter 4: \emph{Fifteen problems about the mapping class group} of \cite[p.~77]{Farb}.

 \begin{metaconjecture*} Any ``sufficiently rich" complex naturally associated to a surface should have $\Mod^{\pm}(S)$ as its group of automorphisms, and furthermore, a proof of this exists which factors through Ivanov's original theorem. \end{metaconjecture*}